AmericanMedicalAssociation/AMA-style-guide/README.md

 - `gulp deploy` to build the production ready code and push to the `gh-pages` branch for display on https://americanmedicalassociation.github.io/AMA-style-guide/.
 - `gulp deploy --branch dev-assets` to deploy changes to the `dev-assets` branch for consumption by Drupal or another CMS.

-Occasionally, you might have to make a change to CSS and let the new stylesheet get pushed into the browser to see recent changes, but otherwise this should take care of everything: moving assets, compiling SASS, getting BrowserSync running, and more.

 **To mark a new release of the Style Guide**